arduino/docs-content/content/hardware/03.nano/carriers/nano-connector-carrier/tutorials/getting-started-nano-connector-carrier/content.md

 - Your favorite tea

 **Assembly instructions:**
-1. Connect the Modulino Buttons, Pixels, and Thermo modules to your Arduino
+1. Connect the Modulino Buttons, Pixels and Thermo modules to your Nano family board through the Nano Connector Carrier.
 2. Attach the Thermo module to the outside of your cup using the thick rubber band
-3. Connect the Grove Buzzer sensor (connected to pin A0)
+3. Connect the Grove Buzzer sensor to your Nano family board through the Nano Connector Carrier.
 4. Upload the code provided below
 5. Fill your cup with hot tea
 6. Wait a few seconds to allow the temperature to transfer to the sensor